brownplt/B2T2/CoreAPI.md

 ## `selectRows :: t1:Table * selector:RowSelector -> t2:Table`

 `selectRows` is an family of operators.
 A row selector can be either a `Seq<Bool>` or a `Seq<Number>`.
-A programming language may provde `selectRows` as two distinct operators, as one operator with `RowSelector` as a tag or untag union, or as an overloaded operator.
+A programming language may provde `selectRows` as two distinct operators, as one operator with `RowSelector` being a tag or untag union, or as an overloaded operator.

 ### Constraints (when `selector` is a `Seq<Bool>`)